Amazon DSP for Authors: A Complete Walkthrough

 DSP Makes Sense When:

-- You have already optimized your Sponsored Ads campaigns and are looking for incremental growth
+- You have already optimized your AMS campaigns and are looking for incremental readership growth

 - Your monthly ad budget is at least $10,000-$15,000 (DSP requires meaningful spend to generate statistically useful data)

-- You want to reach shoppers off Amazon — on third-party websites, apps, and streaming platforms
+- You want to reach readers off Amazon — on third-party websites, book review sites, and streaming platforms

-- You are focused on brand building and customer acquisition, not just immediate ROAS
+- You are focused on building your author brand and reader base, not just immediate Royalty-on-Ad-Spend

 DSP Is Probably Not for You (Yet) When:

-- Your Sponsored Products campaigns are not yet optimized and profitable
+- Your AMS Sponsored Products campaigns are not yet optimized and profitable

 - Your total monthly ad budget is under $5,000